hm-lang/core/proposals/README.md

 ```
 MyVariable ;= myObjectType(10)
-@@MyReference := MyVariable     # NOT ALLOWED.
+MyReference!! := MyVariable     # NOT ALLOWED.
 COMPILER ERROR.
 ```

 This is because reference types do not technically exist in hm-lang.
-The `@@` prefix is just syntactic sugar for passing in a mooted (postfix `!`) variable and getting it returned from the function.
+The `!!` postfix is just syntactic sugar for passing in a mooted (postfix `!`) variable and getting it returned from the function.
 So the above valid examples actually define these overloads: